Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 .. image:: ../images/desktop-wallet/dw-acct-card-in-list.png
    :alt: example of account card with information, validator icon, ledger icon shown

--  The **Account Total** shows the total number of CCDs on the account, which includes the CCDs that are available and any staked CCDs or shielded CCDs.
+-  The **Account Total** shows the total number of CCDs on the account, which includes the CCDs that are available and any staked CCDs or shielded CCDs (:ref:`deprecated<shielded-balance-feature-deprecation>`).
 It also includes CCDs that are scheduled to be released to your account on a future date.

 -  The **Balance Total** shows the total number of CCD on the account, which includes the CCD that is available and any staked CCD or CCDs that are scheduled to be released to your account on a future date.
-It does *not* include shielded CCDs.
+It does *not* include shielded CCDs (:ref:`deprecated<shielded-balance-feature-deprecation>`).

 -  The **At disposal** amount is the amount you can use for transactions, which excludes staked CCD and CCD in a release schedule.

 -  The **Staked** amount shows the amount staked if the account is a validator or delegator.

--  **Shielded balance** shows any shielded amounts on the account.
+-  **Shielded balance** shows any shielded amounts (:ref:`deprecated<shielded-balance-feature-deprecation>`) on the account.

 In addition, you can see the following information about the selected account on the **Balance** tab in the account details:

 .. image:: ../images/desktop-wallet/dw-balance-details.png
    :alt: dark screen showing balance details for one account

 -  The **Balance Total** shows the total number of CCD on the account, which includes the CCD that is available and any staked CCD or CCDs that are scheduled to be released to your account on a future date.
-It does *not* include shielded CCDs.
+It does *not* include shielded CCDs (:ref:`deprecated<shielded-balance-feature-deprecation>`).

 -  The **At disposal** amount is the amount you can use for transactions, which excludes staked CCD and CCD in a release schedule.